 Applications to the MBA program are evaluated on a rolling basis.
-Considered in the admission decision are undergraduate (and graduate, if applicable) academic performance, GMAT or GRE scores, TOEFL scores for international applicants, work experience, essays, interviews, letters of recommendation, and other documentation supporting the application.
-Applications are reviewed individually and are also compared to the students currently enrolled in the program (see class profile below) and to the current group of applicants.
+Considered in the admission decision are undergraduate (and graduate, if applicable) academic performance, GMAT or GRE scores, TOEFL scores for many international applicants, work experience, essay, interview, letters of recommendation, leadership potential, career fit, and other documentation supporting the application.

 - What makes an application stand out among others?

-There is no point system or secret formula; however, the school doesn't compromise quality.
-Students must demonstrate work experience, leadership, maturity, community activity, intellectual capacity, and competitive academic credentials (GRE or GMAT score and GPA).
+There is no point system or secret formula.
+However, the College doesn't compromise on quality and looks for students who demonstrate work experience, leadership, maturity, community activity, intellectual capacity, and competitive academic credentials (GRE or GMAT score and GPA).
 Strengths in one area may compensate for weaknesses in another area.

 - What is the admission profile for students enrolled in the Evening MBA Program?